Firstly, Legionnaires disease isn’t another COVID19, so don’t worry about that. Phew!

 So, let’s start with our responsibilities as your landlord:

 We employ specialist contractors to manage our water for communal water systems.
-We follow an Approved Code of Practice and monitor these properties on a monthly basis except those properties deemed to be a low risk, namely our domestic general needs properties.
+We follow an Approved Code of Practice and monitor these properties on a monthly basis except those properties deemed to be a low risk, like our domestic general needs properties.

 During gas safety checks our qualified engineers will also make sure your boiler is set to the correct temperature 60°C.

 So what is a high risk or low risk property?